WTFAcademy/WTF-Starknet/docs/4_starknetjs/readme.md

 ## 8. Write Contract with Verification

-If you interact with a function that needs the proof that you have the private key of the account, you have to invoke this function with `account.execute`, and pass following variables:
+If you interact with a function that need the proof that you have the private key of the account, you have to invoke this function with `account.execute`, and pass following variables:

 - `contractAddress`: address of the contract to invoke.
 - `entrypoint`: name of the function to invoke.